pemn/ScriptGui/README.md

 - `<name>*<extension>(,<extension>...)`
 file browse control, listing only files that match one of the given extensions
 - `<name>:<another control name>`
-derived control that gets its list values from the file pointed by another file browse control different files will have differente associated lists Ex.: csv files will be a list of column names
+derived control that gets its list values from the file pointed by another file browse control
+different files will have differente associated lists
+Ex.: csv files will be a list of column names
 - `<name>@`
 checkbox boolean control
 - `<name>#<control>(#<control>...)`
-grid of controls, allowing a the user to create a list of similar values the resulting list is semicollon separated (`;`) multiple controls can be used in a single line, and their result will be comma (`,`) separated Ex.: a,1;b,2;c,3
+grid of controls, allowing a the user to create a list of similar values
+the resulting list is semicollon separated (`;`)
+multiple controls can be used in a single line, and columns in each row will be comma (`,`) separated
+Ex.: a,1;b,2;c,3

 ### Example of a "usage:" line
 `usage: %0 input*csv selection=a,b,c numeric=123 boolean@ output*csv`